SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array

 \subsection{The MUSIC-Based Estimated Methods}

-In the super-resolution estimation method, the MUSIC-based methods can achieve better performance by using the noise and signal subspaces.
-For the single-snapshot spectral estimation, ref~\cite{liao_music_2016} proposes a MUSIC-based method.
+In the super-resolution estimation method, the MUSIC-based methods can perform better by using noise and signal subspaces.
+For single-snapshot spectral estimation, ref~\cite{liao_music_2016} proposes a MUSIC-based method.
 A Hankel matrix is obtained from the received signal $\boldsymbol{r}$ as

 where the received signal $\boldsymbol{r}$ is reshaped as a matrix $\boldsymbol{R}\in\mathbb{C}^{L\times N-L+1}$.
 Then, a singular value decomposition (SVD) is used as